-The CCU Campus Security Department are not sworn officers and do not have arrest authority, however the University enjoys a working relationship with the Lakewood Police department which is located just about a mile away from the main campus.
-Off duty Lakewood Policy officers are hired to be a presence on campus daily and assist in any situation.
-The CCU Security Guards and off duty Lakewood Policy Officers proactively patrols the campus.
+CCU Campus Security Guards are not sworn officers and do not have arrest authority, however the University enjoys a working relationship with the Lakewood Police department which is located just about a mile away from the main campus.
+Lakewood police officers are hired to be a presence on campus daily and assist in any situation.
+The CCU Security Guards and Lakewood police officers proactively patrol the campus.

 Facilities and landscaping are maintained in a manner designed to minimize the potential for hazardous conditions.
-The CCU Campus Security Department security guards regularly patrol the campus and report malfunctioning lights and other unsafe physical conditions to the Facilities and Grounds Department for correction.
-Campus lighting typically meets or exceeds the industry standard for pedestrian walkways, and parking lots are well-lit and routinely patrolled by the CCU Campus Security Department.
+The CCU security guards regularly patrol the campus and report malfunctioning lights and other unsafe physical conditions to the Facilities and Grounds Department for correction.
+Campus lighting typically meets or exceeds the industry standard for pedestrian walkways, and parking lots are well-lit and routinely patrolled by CCU Campus Security.
 Other members of the university community are helpful when they report equipment problems to the CCU Campus Security Department or Facilities or Grounds Department.
 An online work order system is available to report any issues.

 Students living on campus who are reported missing for 24 hours will be reported to the Director of Residence Life Dean of Students and Director of Campus Security.
 Students living on campus have the option of registering a confidential contact person to be notified in case that student is determined to be missing.
 Law Enforcement will be contacted immediately if the student is determined to be missing after the contact person has been notified or the missing student has not registered a contact person with the University.
 If the student is less than 18 years of age, the parent or guardian of that student will be notified.
 Only University officials and law enforcement may have access to this contact information.